kamperh/weaklysupervised/_posts/2021-03-12-making-lecture-videos.md

 ---
 layout: post
 title: How I make lecture videos
-description: I describe my workflow for creating my online lecture videos.
+description: I describe my workflow for creating online lecture videos.
 My
     process is tied to an Android tablet and software running on Linux, but hopefully some of this should also translate to other platforms as well.
 ---